Measuring Success and Avoiding Pitfalls in Streaming TV Ads

 - Formats: Horizontal for big-screen TVs, but also vertical or square versions for the mobile and social media extensions of your campaign.

-As Klaus points out, "This is where most agencies fail is they don't have the ability to create good streaming TV content... you need it for the big screen, I need it for my phone, I need it for the laptop."
+As Klaus points out, "This is where most agencies fail is they don't have the ability to create good Streaming TV content... you need it for the big screen, I need it for my phone, I need it for the laptop."
 A great media partner must have a solution for this challenge, whether it's offering in-house creative services or partnering with a trusted creative agency.

 Ingredient #2: A Robust, Integrated Media Mix